primev/bidder_node_docker/README.md

 - PRIVATE_KEY_BIDDER: Your private key for authenticating the node with the testnet.
 - DOMAIN: The MEV-Commit testnet domain, default is testnet.mev-commit.xyz.

-## Modifying the Entry Point
-The container uses the entrypoint.sh script to start the service.
-If you need to modify the startup sequence, you can edit this script and rebuild the container.
-Some reasons to modify the script include:
-* build the bidder node from a previous mev-commit version
-* change the autodeposit minimum deposit amount (1 ETH)
+## Running entrypoint directly
+The entrypoint script can be run directly with `./entrypoint.sh` as a CLI script.
+It will prompt for a private key to use if one isn't provided as an `.env` variable.

 # Networking with Other Repositories
-This Docker container is designed to work together with other services (e.g., bidding scripts or Geth containers) by using a shared Docker network.
-This allows multiple containers to communicate with each other seamlessly.

-### Why a Docker Network Is Needed
-To allow the mev-commit-bidder service to interact with other containers (like a searcher bot) that are defined in different repositories, we use a Docker network.
+To allow the mev-commit-bidder service to interact with other containers (like a l1 transaction sender bot) that are defined in different repositories, we use a Docker network.
 This network allows services to discover and communicate with each other via container names instead of hardcoded IP addresses.

-### Creating the Network
+## Creating the Network
 Before running the containers, ensure that the shared network is created.
 This only needs to be done once:

 ```bash